 05 | DRINK EGG COFFEE

 This is not disgusting, in fact, it’s f**king awesome!
 Only in Hanoi, you could taste the traditional Vietnamese egg coffee (Cà Phê Trứng).
-Thanks to the local guide, I have a chance to visit an hidden upstairs coffee place with the ‘same same’ price, since other places would probably charge differently for tourist.
-With my love of coffee, it is a must to go also another old coffee shop for the classic condensed milk coffee, such a perfect mix of sweet and bitter.
+Thanks to the local guide, I have a chance to visit a hidden upstairs coffee place with the ‘same same’ price, since other places would probably charge differently for tourist.
+With my love of coffee, it is a must to go also another old shop for the classic condensed milk coffee, such a perfect mix of sweet and bitter.

 06 | GO TO THE JAIL